 How to Stretch Shoes for Bunions

-Although not my first choice and not as effective in treating and preventing bunions, there are some who like to stretch shoes to accommodate the bunion.
-There is an excellent blog on the Orthofeet site "How to Make Shoes Wider for Bunions”.
-The blog gives information that is useful for home accommodation of bunions and thus reduce foot bunion pain.
-But note this paragraph:
+Although not my first choice and not as effective in treating and preventing bunions, there are some who like to make shoes wider for bunions by stretching them.

 See your podiatrist for more information and help with bunions.
 In the worst cases, surgery can correct bunions permanently.
 Surgery is the only true bunion corrector as it gets to the root of the problem.